nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. The product should be for a single user i.e. (not a multi-user product).
 4. The data should be stored locally and should be in a human editable text file.
 5. The data should not be stored with a database management system.
-6. The product should work on the Windows, Linux and OS-X platforms.
+6. The product should work on mainstream OS platforms.
 7. The product should work on a computer that has version 11 of Java installed.
 8. The product should work without requiring an installer.
 9. The product should not depend on a remote server.